Stability of EHI and regularity of MMD spaces: Good doubling measures

 We record one more estimate regarding the subadditivity of $c_k$, which will play an essential role in ensuring \eqref{e:m02} and follows from Proposition \ref{P:3.15} and domain monotonicity of capacity. \begin{lemma} (\cite[Lemma 4.6]{BM1}) Let $(\sX,d,m,\sE,\sF)$ be a MMD space that satisfies Assumption \ref{A:main2}.
-There exists $A_0 \ge 4, \delta =\delta(A) \in (0,1)$ such that for all $k \in \bZ$, $k \ge k_0 + 2$, $A \ge A_0$, for all $x \in N_k$, we have
+There exists $A_0 \ge 8$ such that the following holds: for all $A \ge A_0$ there exists $\delta =\delta(A) \in (0,1)$ such that for all $k \in \bZ$, $k \ge k_0 + 2$ and for all $x \in N_k$, we have

 \end{lemma} Henceforth, we fix an $A \ge 8$ large enough such that the conclusions of Lemmas \ref{l-ced} and \ref{L:ESP} hold.

 We need the following modification of \cite[Lemma, p.
 631]{VK}, which was stated in \cite[Lemma 4.7]{BM1} without a proof.
 For the reader's convenience, we provide its full proof below.